(Disclosure: Some of the links below may be affiliate links)

 N26 has one usability advantage over Revolut.
 They also offer a web interface, where Revolut only provides a mobile application.
 For most people,t this will not matter.
 However, for people who do not like phones, this is a great thing!

 For money transfer services, when we compared N26 vs Revolut, I would say that they are both at a draw.
 Their core services are the same, and are both great!
 However, only Revolut lets you hold different currencies in the account.
-This could be a great feature if you need it!
+This feature could be great if you need it!

 Both companies offer different services as well.
 Let’s see how do they compare to each other.